How to Fix Audio Not Working in Ghost of Tsushima PC?

 3. Set Bitrate to DVD Quality

-3. Go to the Advanced tab from the top.
+3. Go to the Advanced tab.

-4. Select the DVD Quality bitrate, which should be 16-bit, 48000 Hz.
+4. Select DVD Quality (16-bit, 48000 Hz).

 4. Reinstall Audio Drivers

-1. Press the Win key, and type Device Manager.
+1. Press the Win key and type Device Manager.

-2. Hit the Enter key to open the Device Manager.
+2. Press Enter to open Device Manager.

 ABOUT THE AUTHOR